Moving to Salt Lake City: 14 Things to Know Before You Do

 Anasazi State Park.

-There is much much undeveloped land in Utah, that one can mind an abundance of places for hiking, camping, biking and taking in views.
+There is much undeveloped land in Utah, that one can find an abundance of places for hiking, camping, biking and taking in views.

 Antelope, deer, elk, black bear, mountain lions, and bison can be found in Utah.

 Well over 400 species of birds have been observed in the state too.
 Smallmouth bass, largemouth bass, perch, rainbow trout — these are just some of the fish you can catch if you like fishing.